College of the North Atlantic

 1. Perform advanced skills in respiratory, cardiac, trauma, obstetric care, pediatrics, pharmacology, and medical emergencies.

-2. Meet the entry-to-practice competencies and requirements of an Advanced Care Paramedic (ACP) as defined by the National Occupational Competency Profile for Paramedics.
+2. Meet the entry-to-practice competencies and requirements of an Advanced Care Paramedic (ACP) as defined by the Canadian Organization of Paramedic Regulators (COPR).

 3. Contribute productively as a member of the health care team.